-Under alternative D, the NPS would investigate the possibility of relocating non-native ungulates, such as feral sheep, mouflon and pigs, to other lands.
+Under alternative D, the NPS would investigate the possibility of relocating non-native ungulates, such as feral sheep, mouflon and pigs, to adjacent lands.
 In order to minimize potential adverse impacts of moving animals, all potential relocation activities would require willing recipients and would be carried out in close cooperation with the state.
-When considering areas to relocate animals, the NPS would avoid sites where undesirable impacts to the environment could occur (e.g., rare native plants and animals, critical habitat, soils, cultural resources etc.).
-Any necessary permissions and permits would be obtained prior to relocation activities.
-Prior to transporting animals to other locations, any necessary disease testing required by the state would be conducted.
+Animals would only be relocated to adjacent lands where populations are already established in large numbers and sites where undesirable impacts to the environment would be avoided.
 Relocation could provide some benefits to the willing recipient depending on their land management objectives (e.g., increasing game opportunities).